yekrangiariana/un-aligned-hugo/content/gordian/issue-1.md

 This is our call to attention.
 The world we stand to inherit is fragile, and the forces aligned against justice are relentless.
 Yet, our most potent act of defiance remains the same: to look closely, to question boldly and to refuse to turn away.

-Step in, read and carry something forward with you.\
+Please step in, read and carry something forward with you.

+_Ariana Yekrangi\
-_Ariana Yekrangi, Editor the Gordian and co-Founder of UN-aligned_
+Editor of the Gordian and co-Founder of [UN-aligned ry](https://un-aligned.org/our-essence-and-foundation/)_